Sport in Scotland: Cricket

 Cricket has a much lower profile in Scotland than it has south of the border in England.
 Scotland is not one of the twelve leading cricketing nations which play Test matches, but the Scottish national team is now allowed to play full One Day Internationals, and takes part in the Cricket World Cup, in which Scotland reached the final tournament in 2007.
 Scotland has a well established recreational cricket structure.
 Scotland has co-hosted the 1999 Cricket World Cup along with England, Ireland and Netherlands.

 The governing body for Scottish cricket is Cricket Scotland, which administers women's cricket and junior cricket as well as the men's game.

 Cricket has an image as an "English" sport in Scotland, with many top players competing for the England national side, such as Jon Croft, and indeed, the national side competes in the English counties system.

 Freuchie Cricket Club in Fife famously won the Village Championship in the 1985.

 It is widely played in Scottish private schools, and has some presence in the major cities.

 Moreover, Scotland defeated England for the first time on 2018.
+They still remain unbeaten by Bangladesh and West Indies, the two full members in cricket, in T20I.

-They also participated in the 2015 ICC world cup.
+They also participated in the 2015 ICC World Cup.

 Golf

-Scotland is the "Home of Golf", and is well known for its many links courses, including the Old Course at St Andrews, Carnoustie, Muirfield and Royal Troon.
+Scotland is the "home of golf", and is well known for its many links courses, including the Old Course at St Andrews, Carnoustie, Muirfield and Royal Troon.
 The first record of golf being played was at Leith Links in 1457.

 Scotland is at the forefront of international golf, with some of the world's premier courses being located there.
 The most famous courses, such as St Andrews tend to be on the east coast's dunelands, which are known in Lowland Scots as "links" – this word has passed over into golf terminology as meaning a course.
 There are also major courses at Gleneagles, Ayrshire, East Lothian and Loch Lomond.

 While there is considerable disagreement as to where in Scotland golf was invented – St Andrews, Leith or Bruntsfield – or even if it was invented within Scotland – both the Netherlands and China have staked claims – the modern game was codified in Scotland.
 Much of golf terminology has its roots in Lowland Scots, e.g. caddy, links, tee etc.